A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Case Studies

 \subsubsection{Finding the necessary parameters}

 In our model, for each period $t$, we have a fixed power availability $G_1(t)$ on the supply-side.
-Also, for each consumer $n$, his minimum demand $E^{min}_n$ and budget $B_n$ are fixed for the entire horizon.
+Also, for each consumer $n$, his minimum demand $E^{\min}_n$ and budget $B_n$ are fixed for the entire horizon.
 These are necessary parameters that need to be known to solve for optimal demands and prices.
-We let the power availabilities $G_1(t)$'s match the experimental hourly variation of the total load (this is consistent with our model, as we primarily focus on {\em shiftable} consumption).
-For the entire time-horizon, we have $\sum^{2000}_{n=1} E^{min}_n=\sum^{24}_{t=1}G_1(t) \approx 54 MW.$ Since consumers are homogenous, we have $E^{min}_n= \frac{\sum^{24}_{t=1}G_1(t)}{2000} \approx 27 kW.$ Next, using Theorem 1, we plug-in $E^{min}_n$ and the experimental hourly prices in (\ref{budget}) to find the minimum budget need, which is $B_n\approx 7.6 DKK$.
+We let the power availabilities ${\bf G}_1$ match the experimental hourly variation of the total demand.
+For the entire time-horizon, we have For homogenous consumers, it follows that Next, using Theorem 1, we plug-in $E^{\min}_n$ and the experimental hourly prices in (\ref{budget}) to find the minimum budget need, which is $B_n\approx 7.6 \ \text{ \text{DKK}}$, for each $n$.